 No Details DueDate Responsible Officer 01 An adopted five year rolling program for roads and footpaths.
-1st Quarter Relates to Action - Director Technical Services COMPLETED . - . - . - . - . - . - . - . - Report to Council in August 2006 and adopted by Council.
+1st Quarter Relates to Action Director Technical Services COMPLETED Report to Council in August 2006 and adopted by Council.
 02 Complete road and footpath program within 10% of time and cost estimates.
 4th Quarter Relates to Action - Director Technical Services NOT YET DUE Works likely to be completed in March/April 2006.
 03 An adopted five year building maintenance program for all major Council buildings.
-1st Quarter Relates to Action - Director Technical Services COMPLETED Reported to Council on 12 September 2006 and adopted by Council.
+Relates to Action - Director Technical Services COMPLETED Reported to Council on 12 September 2006 and adopted by Council.

-An adopted program for upgrading Open Space assets and implementing the environmental levy.

-1st Quarter Relates to Action Director Open Space

-COMPLETED
+Budget 2006/2007:

+Expenditure \$20,203,300

+Revenue \$11,297,900

+General (Net) Funding \$8,905,400

-Open Space capital works programs for all asset classes have been adopted by Council including sportsfields, playgrounds, tennis courts, parks and golf courses and environmental projects.
+Bu ilt Environment 04 An adopted program for upgrading Open Space assets and implementing the environmental levy.
+1st Quarter Relates to Action Director Open Space COMPLETED Open Space capital works programs for all asset classes have been adopted by Council including sportsfields, playgrounds, tennis courts, parks and golf courses and environmental projects.
 The environmental levy has an adopted program to improve a range of environmental assets.
-Projects include:

-- three walking tracks (AGAL site Pymble completed and Rofe Park in progress & Howson Turramurra in planning stage) - water harvesting ((Lindfield Soldiers Memorial Oval, The Glade, Edenborough Oval, Comenarra Playing Fields and Swain Gardens. - Street gardens (incorporating stormwater biofiltration systems which filters storm water prior to entering the stormwater system and ultimately into the bush). - Stormwater outlet (construction work has commenced to reduce erosion within bushland reserves and protect our endangered ecological communities in bushland.
-Bush regeneration will continued at these sites to maintain optimal regeneration of native species). - 05 Complete annual program for design & upgrading of open 4th Quarter space assets within 10% of cost and time estimates.

-An adopted program for improvements to the drainage system in all catchments.

-1st Quarter Relates to Action - Director Technical Services

-Currently gathering data on sustainability requirements for proposed works to ensure the drainage program is consistent with the projects covered under the environmental levy.
-Proposed to be reported to Council in February 2006.

-07 Report on Infrastructure Levy projects and implementation.
-1st Quarter (subject to approval of levy).
-Relates to Action - Director Technical Services
+Projects include: three walking tracks (AGAL site Pymble - completed and Rofe Park in progress & Howson Turramurra in planning stage) water harvesting ((Lindfield Soldiers Memorial Oval, The Glade, Edenborough Oval, Comenarra Playing Fields and Swain Gardens.
+Street gardens (incorporating stormwater biofiltration systems which filters storm water prior to entering the stormwater system and ultimately into the bush).
+Stormwater outlet (construction work has commenced to reduce erosion within bushland reserves and protect our endangered ecological communities in bushland.
+Bush regeneration will continued at these sites to maintain optimal regeneration of native species).
+05 Complete annual program for design & upgrading of open space assets within 10% of cost and time estimates.
+4th Quarter Relates to Action - Director Open Space NOT YET DUE 06 An adopted program for improvements to the drainage system in all catchments.
+1st Quarter Relates to Action - Director Technical Services NOT ACHIEVED Currently gathering data on sustainability requirements for proposed work projects covered under the environmental levy.
+Proposed to be reported t 07 Report on Infrastructure Levy projects and implementation (subject to approval of levy).
+1st Quarter Relates to Action - Director Technical Services COMPLETED Infrastructure Levy approved in late June 2006 and program adopted by Council in July 2006.

-COMPLETED

-Infrastructure Levy approved in late June 2006 and program adopted by Council in July 2006.
 All infrastructure levy projects expected to be completed by March 2007.
 08 Call and let tenders for new depot site at Suakin Street.
-1st Quarter

-- Director Technical Services

-Tenders could not be called untill DA was approved.
-DA approved by Council on 24 October 2006.
-Preparation of CC and tender documents can now be prepared.
-Also, awaiting outcome of sale of existing depot so that funds from sale can fund construct new
+1st Quarter Relates to Action - Director Technical Services NOT ACHIEVED Tenders could not be called untill DA was approved.
+DA approved by Cou documents can now be prepared.
+Also, awaiting outcome of sale of existi depot.
 09 Report on the implementation of the recommendations contained in the Lane Cove Catchment & Combined Works Program report.

-4th Quarter Relates to Action - Director Technical Services
+4th Quarter Relates to Action - Director Technical Services NOT YET DUE

-Mgt Plan related Yes Objective
+Built Environment

-To ensure development assessment is consistent with Council's policies and codes and provides an efficient and
+To ensure development assessment is consistent with Council's policies and codes and provides an efficient and effective service.